dask/dask/docs/source/array-best-practices.rst

    export OMP_NUM_THREADS=1
    export MKL_NUM_THREADS=1

-You to run this before you start your Python process for it to take effect.
+You need to run this before you start your Python process for it to take effect.

 Consider Xarray